muu9070-cpu/E-Commerce-User-Churn-Prediction-Systematic-Retention-Pipeline/README.md

 # E-Commerce User Churn Prediction & Systematic Retention Pipeline

-An enterprise-grade Data Analytics & Growth Engineering project engineered to transition retrospective descriptive analysis into a forward-looking proactive user retention pipeline.
-This repository delivers an end-to-end analytical framework covering production-level **MySQL sliding-window feature engineering**, white-box **Random Forest churn prediction**, **A/B testing (t-test) analysis**, and an executive **Power BI Retention Dashboard Framework**.
+This project focuses on predicting potential user churn in an e-commerce platform using behavioral interaction data.The project covers the complete data analysis workflow, including **SQL-based feature engineering**, **churn prediction modeling**, **A/B testing analysis**, and **Power BI dashboard visualization**.The main objective is to identify users with high churn risk based on recent behavioral activity and support retention strategy optimization through data-driven analysis.

 ---

 ## 📌 1.
-Business Decomposition & Metric Architecture
+Business Problem & Feature Design

-* **Business Pain Point**: Acquiring new traffic (Customer Acquisition Cost - CAC) in highly competitive e-commerce environments is drastically more expensive than retaining existing cohorts.
-Standard retrospective descriptive analysis only identifies users after they have permanently defected.
-This project builds a **forward-looking early-warning system** to identify high-risk, high-value users prior to churn, allowing targeted marketing intervention.
-* **Operational Churn Definition**: Given the high-frequency nature of user-platform interactions, a consumer is defined as exhibiting **High-Risk Churn Propensity (`is_churn = 1`)** if they fail to execute deep, high-intent transactional or consideration actions—specifically **Carting (`cart`)** or **Purchasing (`buy`)**—within a designated 1-day observation window, following an active 8-day engagement window.
+* **Business Problem**: In e-commerce platforms, retaining existing users is usually more cost-effective than acquiring new users.Traditional descriptive analysis can identify inactive users after churn has already happened, but it is less effective for early intervention.This project aims to build a simple churn prediction workflow using recent user behavior data to identify users with high churn risk in advance.
+* **Churn Definition**: In this project, a user is labeled as churn-risk **(`is_churn = 1`)** if no **Carting (`cart`)** or **Purchasing (`buy`)** behavior occurs during the following 1-day observation period after the feature window.An 8-day activity window was used to generate behavioral features because shorter windows produced sparse user activity and unstable aggregation results during initial testing.
-* **Feature Engineering Taxonomy**:
+* **Feature Engineering**:
-  * **Target Variable (Y)**: `is_churn` (1 = Churn Risk / Drop in Engagement, 0 = Healthy Retention).
-  * **Recency Feature (X1)**: `recency_hours` — The exact duration (in hours) elapsed between the user's final platform interaction and the cutoff boundary of the feature generation window.
-This serves as the primary velocity indicator of user disengagement.
-  * **Frequency Features (X2 - X5)**: `pv_count_8d`, `fav_count_8d`, `cart_count_8d`, `buy_count_8d` — Absolute aggregated behavior volumes over an 8-day rolling sliding window, measuring absolute affinity.
-  * **Derived Micro-Conversion Feature (X6)**: `pv_to_buy_ratio` — The systemic transition rate from broad impression viewing to deterministic acquisition, tracking user purchasing friction.
+  * **recency_hours**:Measures how long it has been since the user's last interaction with the platform.
+Users with longer inactivity periods are more likely to churn.
+  * **pv_count_8d, fav_count_8d, cart_count_8d, buy_count_8d**: Measure user activity frequency during the 8-day observation window.
+  * **pv_to_buy_ratio**: Measures the conversion relationship between browsing and purchasing behavior.
+A high browsing volume with low purchase activity may indicate weaker purchase intention or higher conversion friction.
+During feature analysis, **cart_count_8d** showed stronger predictive power than simple page-view behavior, suggesting that purchase-intent actions are more useful for identifying potential churn users.

 ---
----

 ## 🛠️ 2.
-Production SQL ETL & Sliding-Window Engineering
+SQL Feature Engineering Pipeline

-* **Data Governance & Imbalance Mitigation**: Financial and transaction log data natively suffer from temporal overlap and extreme data imbalance if the observation window is improperly calibrated.
-An elegant SQL pipeline was designed to structure raw user streams into an analytical feature wide table using Common Table Expressions (CTEs) and UNIX timestamp boundaries.
-* **Data Scale & Label Distribution**: The script successfully extracted **654** total active profiles, capturing a robustly balanced distribution of **357** high-risk churn instances, completely eliminating the hazard of zero-variance model convergence.
+Raw user behavior logs were processed using SQL to generate a structured feature table for churn prediction modeling.
+A sliding-window approach was used to separate the feature generation period from the churn observation period:
+(1).The first 8 days were used to calculate user behavioral features.
+(2).The following 1-day window was used to determine whether the user showed potential churn behavior.
+Common Table Expressions (CTEs) and conditional aggregation were used to construct user-level behavioral features from raw transaction logs.
+A total of 654 active users were extracted, including 357 churn-risk users (**is_churn = 1**).
+**Main Feature Construction Logic**:
+**recency_hours**measures the time gap between the user's latest interaction and the end of the feature window.
+**pv_count_8d, fav_count_8d, cart_count_8d, and buy_count_8d**measure user activity frequency during the observation period.
+**is_churn**is labeled as 1 if the user has no **cart** or **buy** behavior during the following 1-day observation window.
+**pv_to_buy_ratio** was added to reflect the conversion relationship between browsing and purchasing behavior.
+During preprocessing, users with no meaningful activity records were filtered out to reduce noise in the training dataset.

 ### 🗄️ Feature Extraction Pipeline (`user_churn_etl.sql`)
 ```sql